 “We’re using a Robin Hood approach—steal from the data-rich fish, give to the data-poor,” said Thorson, “Our study extends the approach to life-history theory.”

-The team then used these traits to classify all fishes among the three life strategy categories.
+The team then used these traits to classify all fish among the three life strategy categories.
 They modeled the effects of increased temperature on fish communities.
 And they produced the most complete “tree of life” to date (a record of when all species evolved from their nearest ancestors) that included both bony fish and sharks.
 “People who study evolution have been working toward that for decades,” Thorson said.

 “For the first time, we can look at the trade offs all species make between growth and reproduction, and what that means for their survival in a changing environment,” Thorson said.